corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 ## Upgrade scenarios

-This section describes three possible upgrade paths to a network operating on Corda 4.12.
-In these scenarios a network is a collection of Corda nodes that are all running the same CorDapp.
+This section describes three possible upgrade paths for a network operating on Corda 4.12.
+In these scenarios, a network is a collection of Corda nodes that are all running the same CorDapp.

 All scenarios involving the upgrade of existing node versions from a previous version of Corda 4.x to Corda 4.12 assume the existence of 4.11 (or earlier) transactions in the node’s backchain.